-MCMS has a well-rounded teaching staff, which is comprised of 65 teachers, 10 educational aides, and 21 administrative support staff.
-Forty-one percent of the total staff has 11 or more years of experience in the field of education.
-In addition to the years of experience, 51.4 percent hold an advanced degree.
-The demographics of the total personnel is as follows: 77.1% African American, 8.8% Hispanic, 7.1% White, and 7.0% Other.
+MCMS has a well-rounded teaching staff, comprising 63 teachers (39 core teachers), 9 educational aides, and 18 administrative support staff.
+10.9 percent of teachers are beginning teachers.
+18.3 percent of teachers have 1-5 years of experience.
+23 percent of teachers have 6-10 years of experience.
+47.7 percent of the total staff have 11 or more years of experience.
+In addition to the years of experience, 43.9 percent of teachers hold an advanced degree.
+The demographics of the total personnel is as follows: 77.2% African American, 11.0% Hispanic, 5.9% White, and 5.9% Other.